mattkleiny/surreal/examples/Surreal.Example.HelloWorld/README.md

 # Hello World

-A super basic example of bootstrapping with Surreal.
+A super basic example of bootstrapping and resource management with Surreal.